top of page

 Summary:

 The Honey Island Swamp is a fun day trip just outside of New Orleans!
-We went on a boat tour of the swamp with Cajun Encounters and paid $64.99 per person with roundtrip transportation from the French Quarter.
+We went on a boat tour of the swamp with Cajun Encounters and paid $64.99 per person with round-trip transportation from the French Quarter.
 We experienced an abundance of wildlife up close and saw what life is like along the river.
 Our boat was a little cramped since a few guests missed their boat and had to get on ours, but that did not hinder our experience.
-We thoroughly enjoyed our trip through the bayou, and getting up close with all the creatures of the swamp.
+We thoroughly enjoyed our trip through the bayou and getting up close with all the creatures of the swamp.

 Do you think a tour through the bayou with Cajun Encounters is worth your wallet?
 Let us know below!